-Well, here's 15 ideas to get your started.
+Well, here are 16 easy ideas to get you started.

 Master microwave scrambled eggs for a fast and filling lunch.
 Take chopped mushrooms and frozen spinach (drain away excess liquid once it has defrosted) to add when cooking for a vegetable bonus.